janpeuker/awesome-tech-roles/README.md

 - [Software engineering at large tech-firms](https://80000hours.org/career-guide/reports/software-engineering-at-large-tech-firms/) - 80,000 Hours is a non-profit with great career advise, this is an older guide on SWE roles in Tech firms specifically .
 - [SWEBOK](https://www.computer.org/education/bodies-of-knowledge/software-engineering) - (For comparison) The IEEE has their "authoritative" definition of software engineering, sadly it&apos;s behind a subscription-wall so it&apos;s not used in Tech.
 - [The Product-Minded Software Engineer](https://blog.pragmaticengineer.com/the-product-minded-engineer/) - Gergely Orosz on the mix between product manager designer and engineer, and healthy curiosity for the business.
+- [The SPACE of Developer Productivity](https://queue.acm.org/detail.cfm?id=3454124) - Based on DORA research in _Accelerate_ (see above), the SPACE framework builds a model for developer productivity, which is helpful to understand all the aspects of the SWE role.
 - [Useful things about Engineering levels](https://charity.wtf/2020/09/14/useful-things-to-know-about-engineering-levels/) - Charity Majors on levelling and how to level up.
 - [WayUp Software Engineer Job Guide](https://www.wayup.com/guide/entry-level-software-engineer-job-guide/) - Simple introduction explaining main tasks, relationship to other roles and technologies.
 - [What is Software Engineering?](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/ch01.html) - Introduction to the "Software Engineering at Google" book explaining the role and career of SWE&apos;s.
+- [Who is Product Engineer](https://hackernoon.com/who-is-product-engineer-cl4l3yiu) - Recently the term "Product Engineer" has taken over "Full Stack Engineer" to represent a Software Engineer who applies user-first design principles, often in frontend development.

 #### Quality Assurance (QA)
 Similar to: Tester, Test Engineer, Quality Assurance Engineer